Rhode Island Nurse Practitioner Licensure Steps - 2023

 If you are a licensed RN in another state, you can apply for a Rhode Island license by endorsement.
 This requires:

-You must complete a master’s degree program in nursing to meet the state’s education requirements.
+You will need to complete a master’s degree program in nursing to meet the state’s education requirements.

 The search results will bring back accredited programs, and you’ll see information about distance learning.
-Thus, if you need to balance obtaining your master’s degree while working as an RN, you can find a program to accommodate your needs.
+Thus, if you need to balance obtaining your master’s degree while working as an RN, you can find an online program to accommodate your needs.